 High intensity workouts use mainly sugar for fuel, so they don't hit the fat right away, but it does help in building muscle, which will help you torch fat even on days you're not exercising.
 Explosive weight lifting, sprinting and HIIT-friendly exercises like mountain climbers are all great high-intensity exercises.

 A good fitness tracker will help you to gauge the intensity of your workout by monitoring your heart rate.
 For overall fitness trackers, check out the Fitbit Versa Lite (opens in new tab) above, but for a dedicated running watch, you can't beat the Garmin Forerunner 645, the best on the market right now.

 The most important thing to bear in mind is this: losing weight takes time.
 You'll have setbacks and slip-ups, but if you stay committed to your goal, you'll be fitter and healthier in 2020, building up great habits for many years ahead.

 Need some help to get started?
-Check out all the latest deals on the kit you'll need to get fit in 2021.
+Check out all the latest deals on the kit you'll need to get fit.
 To start with, you'll need a killer playlist and a good set of workout headphones to listen to it on: